Jay Last: Recognition

 In May 2011, the traitorous eight (Julius Blank, Victor Grinich, Jean Hoerni, Eugene Kleiner, Jay Last, Gordon Moore, Robert Noyce, and C. Sheldon Roberts) received the “Legends of California Award” from the California Historical Society.
 Prior to the award ceremony, Last said he was not scared about his risky departure from Shockley, explaining, "When you are in your late 20s you don't know enough to be scared, we just did it.
 We just knew what we had to do and we did it."

 Last appeared on the PBS documentary series American Experience in the episode titled "Silicon Valley", which debuted on February 6, 2013.
 The show focused on the eight pioneering innovators, including Last, who defected from Shockley Semiconductor Laboratory to start Fairchild Semiconductor, and turned Santa Clara County, California, into the center of technological ingenuity.
 In the program, Last reflected on how, at age 16, between his junior and senior years of high school, he hitchhiked to California and spent the summer picking apricots in Santa Clara Valley.
 Last also talked about the day that William Shockley showed up in Last's laboratory at MIT and offered him a job at his company.

 Art and philanthropy

-The brightly colored fruit-box labels used in southern California interested Last in color lithography.
-He has become a well-known collector, scholar of the history of lithography, and author.
+The brightly colored fruit-box labels used in southern California are rumoured to have interested Last in color lithography.
+He has since become a collector, scholar of the history of lithography, and author.